 P.S.
 I filmed myself doing a playlist pitch that ended up getting on an editorial playlist!
 Check it out by visiting my article on Spotify editorial playlist submissions. 🙂

-Here is a more complete list of extra features that you get with the Plus and Label plans, that you do not get with the basic Musician plan:
+Here is a more complete list of extra features that you get with the Plus and Ultimate plans, that you do not get with the basic Musician plan:

 - Customize your label name